sergio-fry/slides/module-vs-class/slides.md

 # Issues

-* Where is implementation?
+* where is implementation?
-* No constructor
+* no constructor

 ---